Tobiwandt/ProjectClostridia/README.md

 ## Project Clostridia

-Pipeline used in my thesis for assembly and quality control of Illumina reads.
+Pipeline used in my thesis for assembly and quality control of Illumina reads./n Combines FastP/FastQC/Shovill/Quast/BUSCO/MultiQC.
-Combines FastP/FastQC/Shovill/Quast/BUSCO/MultiQC.